-Sailing the BVI is about hopping between the islands of your choice and taking advantage of the unique diving areas, beach bars and restaurants.
+Sailing the Virgin Islands on a BVI crewed catamaran is about hopping between the islands of your choice and taking advantage of the unique diving areas, beach bars and restaurants.
 Nearly all charters start and end in Tortola, the largest of the islands, as that is where all the key marinas are located.
 Your private catamaran is ideal to explore the mostly uninhabited and unspoiled islets of the BVI in unsurpassed comfort, style, and stability — most importantly, it will allow you to get extremely close to shore.

-The BVI is a stress-free haven, ideal for a luxury yacht charter experience.
+The British Virgin Islands are a stress-free haven, ideal for a luxury BVI motor yacht charter experience.
 With a truly laid-back, warm and friendly environment, there is no better way to explore these islands than onboard your own crewed motor yacht.
 Bringing you speed, comfort, and opulence - a motor yacht is an incredible way to leave your worries behind.
 Allow the chef onboard to delight you with culinary masterpieces of locally sourced delicacies such as lobster complemented by exquisite cocktails.